-We note that gapping the band touching by either the $t'_{\rm eff}$ or $\delta_{\rm eff}$ term turns the SFB into an isolated Chern band with nearly flat dispersion [supplementary Fig.~S5(f)].
+We note that gapping the band touching by either a small $t'_{\rm eff}$ or $\delta_{\rm eff}$ term turns the SFB into an isolated Chern band with nearly flat dispersion [supplementary Fig.~\ref{Figs_HF}(f)].
 However, this comes at the cost of a strong inhomogeneity in the Berry curvature [cf. Figs.~\ref{Fig3}(a, b)].
 With a larger gap, the inhomogeneity is spread out over a larger $k$-space region, which is unfavorable for FQAH state to form~\cite{WangJieCDWFCI,RoyPRB2014}.

 The counter-intuitive role of band touching is further corroborated by examining phase diagram upon adding the B-C hopping $t'(\hat{B}^{\dagger}_l \hat{C}_m + h.c.)$ and energy offset $\delta$ to the single-particle Hamiltonian $\hat{H}_0$.
 Figure~\ref{Fig3}(e) shows the phase diagram in $U_1$--$\delta$ space, fixing $E_A=15$.
 A small $\delta$ to gap the touching point in the single-particle bands can significantly reduce the stability of FQAH phase against the increase of interaction strength.
 Figure~\ref{Fig3}(f) shows the phase diagram in $U_1$--$t'$ space at $E_A=15$.
 When $t'$ is small, a transition from FQAH to metallic phase at large $U_1$ is also observed, as a continuation of the $t'=0$ phase diagram.
 In this regime $t'$ can push the FQAH to metal transition towards a larger $U_1$.
 Increasing $t'$ slightly further destroys the FQAH phase and drives the system into a $\sqrt{3}\times\sqrt{3}$ charge density wave (CDW).
 Figure~\ref{Fig3}(g) shows examples of the carrier distributions in FQAH and CDW phases respectively.